Axonometric top section for examples of patterns in your neighbourhood.

 Where in NSW are the pattern designs permitted?

-The patterns can be used across NSW where these low- and mid-rise housing types are already permitted with consent.
+The low-rise housing patterns can be used across NSW where these low- and mid-rise housing types are already permitted with consent.
 This includes areas where the recent Low- and Mid-Rise Housing Policy and Transport Oriented Development (TOD) reforms apply.

 How will low- and mid-rise housing impact my neighbourhood?